NL Cy Young winner Bauer joins World Series champion Dodgers

 Bauer, who turned 30 last month, was born in North Hollywood, went to high school in Santa Clarita and played baseball at UCLA.

 The right-handed free agent also was negotiating with the New York Mets.
-Bauer’s agent, Rachel Luba, tweeted, ”So excited for your next chapter with the (at)Dodgers, Trevor Bauer.”
+Bauer’s agent, Rachel Luba, tweeted, “So excited for your next chapter with the @Dodgers, Trevor Bauer.”

 For the second straight year, the Dodgers had a mostly quiet offseason before making a blockbuster deal in February.
 In 2020, they traded for outfielder Mookie Betts and pitcher David Price, who opted out last season because of the pandemic.
 Price is expected back this year.